This afternoon when the sun came out for a brief moment, I hiked the first kilometres of Biscan Cove Path.

 When we first moved here this old trail didn’t have a formal name, I called it ‘Cape St. Francis Path’ when mentioning it here.
 Later I learned that ECTA used ‘Path to the Cape’ as an internal reference while developing it.
 Now that all the work is done, ‘Biscan Cove Path’ has apparently become the official name.

 Well, whatever name it goes by, it still offers the same beautiful scenery as ever, it’s just a little easier to get to now that all the stairs and boardwalks are in place.
 Here are a few shots from this afternoon:

-These boardwalks make traversing the marshes a breeze:
+These ECTA boardwalks make traversing the marshes a breeze:

-When I exited the forest at Freshwater River the clouds had pretty much covered up the sky, making the waterfall look rather dull.
-The lack of water sure didn’t help things either:
+When I exited the forest at Freshwater River the clouds had pretty much covered up the sky, making the usually scenic oceanside waterfall look rather gloomy:

 This time around it cost me when I explored the rocks below the waterfall, I tore a hole in my jeans when I sat down for a lunch break at these cliffs:

-Oh well, since I never seem to meet anybody on the trail, I think I can get away with it for one more year…
+Oh well, since I never seem to meet anybody on the trail, I can probably get away with it for another year or so… 😉